medusajs/medusa/docs/content/add-plugins/slack.md

 ## Install Slack Plugin

-The next step is to install Medusa’s [Slack plugin](https://github.com/medusajs/medusa/tree/master/packages/medusa-plugin-slack-notification) into your Medusa server.
+The next step is to install Medusa’s [Slack plugin](https://github.com/medusajs/medusa/tree/master/packages/medusa-plugin-slack-notification) into your Medusa backend.

 Open the terminal in the Medusa server’s directory and run the following command: